StarlingUAS/fenswood_volcano_template/tutorial/README.md

 In this tutorial, you will learn how to write code in Python to interface with the (simulated) drone using ROS.
 In particular, you will learn the newer ROS2 methods, which offer improved security and scalability.
 On the way, you will learn the fundamentals of controlling a drone through a standard autopilot.

 > You will also need to do little bits of Linux and Docker 'magic' to make the application work.
 You are not expected to master these aspects: ask for help if they cause problems.
 The primary learning objectives here are drone control, Python and ROS.
-If you are interested in more details, see the [Starling overview](starling.md).
+>
 In the examples, a drone takes off, moves to a target location, and then flies home.
 In the later `perception` example, some very basic information is gathered from its camera image.
 Together, these examples give you all the building blocks you will need to carry out the project.

+Once you are more confident with writing writing code in Python and controlling your drone in ROS, the advanced tutorial will then slowly start peeling back the layers of the Linux and Docker 'magic' which you have been using. **You are not expected to master these aspects**.
+These advanced topics will give you a greater understanding of the underlying system if you wish to achieve more complex behaviours.

 ## How to use this tutorial